Dragon8029/100-days-of-code/Attempt3.md

 May 19, 2018

 Finished upt the Git and Github section, started working through the Deploying section on Web Developer Bootcamp from @Udemy

+A3D25
+May 20, 2018

+Completed the Web Developer Bootcamp course by Colt Steel from @Udemy.
+Worked on some refactoring and extra's that are not required to finish the course, but help make the main app project look better.